peterjlambert/vcyork-11ty/src/pages/our-rides.md

 ## Saturday Club Run

 Start your weekend off with a fast, social training ride.
-Usually hilly and almost always quick.
-Expect three or more hours in the company of experienced racing cyclists.
+Usually hilly, expect around 120km in the company of experienced racing cyclists.
+Average speed can depend on the route, conditions and who’s out, but is generally around 27-30kph.

 Rides run all year round and start at 9am from the bus shelter outside Nestle on Haxby Road (opposite Joseph Rowntree Theatre).